Can you take too many supplements? Why you might need to ditch the multivitamin

-According to the National Institutes of Health's Office of Dietary Supplements, the Tolerable Upper Limit is the maximum daily intake unlikely to cause adverse health effects.
-Not all vitamins and minerals have an UL given lack of data or no evidence of harm at high intakes.
+According to the National Institutes of Health Office of Dietary Supplements, the Tolerable Upper Limit is the maximum daily intake unlikely to cause adverse health effects.
+Not all vitamins and minerals have a UL due to lack of data or no evidence of harm at high intakes.

-To find the UL for a nutrient in MyNetDiary, go to Plan section, select Nutrient Targets, find the vitamin or mineral of interest, tap the 3-dot icon to the right of the name, and then select the "Set Target" option to view recommended intake as well as the UL.
-If the nutrient has an UL, it will be listed there.
+To find the UL for a nutrient in MyNetDiary, go to My Plan or Weight Plan, select Nutrient Targets, find the vitamin or mineral of interest, tap the 3-dot icon to the right of the name, and then select the "Set Target" option to view recommended intake as well as the UL.
+If the nutrient has a UL, it will be listed there.

-The table below includes vitamins and minerals you can track in MyNetDiary and for which there is an UL.
-The water-soluble vitamins are listed first (folate, niacin, and vitamins B6 and C), then the fat-soluble vitamins (vitamins A, D, and E), and lastly, the minerals (calcium, copper, iron, magnesium, manganese, and phosphorus).
-Because supplements never include this on their labels, I calculated the percentage of the UL value for each nutrient against it's Daily Value.
+The table below includes vitamins and minerals you can track in MyNetDiary and for which there is a UL.
+Because supplements never include this on their labels, I calculated the percentage of the UL value for each nutrient against its Daily Value.
 This percentage is represented in the last column as "% UL / Daily Value."

-Rethink your supplement choice if the content of one or more nutrients is higher than the UL or if the %DV on the package is higher than the % UL / Daily Value listed here.
+Rethink your supplement choice if the content of one or more nutrients is higher than the UL.
 The exception would be if you have been prescribed a high-dose vitamin or mineral supplement by your healthcare provider to correct a nutrient deficiency or to manage a chronic disease.
-Contact your healthcare provider, pharmacist, or registered dietitian if you are not sure if your supplement amount is safe or if you have more questions about supplements.
+Contact your healthcare provider if you are not sure about which vitamins might be toxic for you.

 |Calcium||2500 mg age 19-50 yr